Discover what to wear in Italy in summer to stay cool and fashionable!

 Going out at night is definitely part of the fun when you’re on the road.
 We usually love to try all sorts of experiences, like we did when we explored the Waikiki nightlife, sometimes with a local.
 We have a friend who moved to Ireland and we spent some epic nights drinking Irish ale at the best pubs in Cork.

 If you’re unsure of what to wear in Italy in summer, then this might be a chapter that you will find very useful, together with the do and don’ts.
 Take it straight from the horse’s mouth!

 Your Italy packing list should always include some cute vacation outfits.
 Even the more so if you’re planning to go to restaurants or clubs.

 For your summer trip to Italy, pack a few cute dresses that you will be able to wear for different things.

-One of the best summer vacation outfits is for example a floral midi dress with spaghetti straps like this one.
-It’s perfect if you want to go to a restaurant, if you want to grab drinks, if you are planning to hit the dance floor and even for a relaxing afternoon at a cafe in Naples (peefect also for Grand Caffe Gambrinus)!
+One of the best summer vacation outfits is for example a floral midi dress like this one.
+It’s perfect if you want to go to a restaurant, if you want to grab drinks, if you are planning to hit the dance floor and even for a relaxing afternoon at a cafe in Naples (perfect also for Grand Caffe Gambrinus)!

 Italian clothing can be expensive, but keep your eyes open for the local markets when you’re visiting.
 I’ve found some great deals on summer clothes while exploring the market in Florence, just to name one!

-For a date or for a night at the theatre (if you’re planning to visit Naples there are lots of theatres you can go to) you will need to be prepared.
+For a date or for a night at the opera (if you’re planning to visit Naples there are lots of theatres you can go to) you will need to be prepared.

 A pencil dress or a maxi dress with statement earrings and high heel sandals will be perfect.
 According to your style you can also try to pull the off-the-shoulder trend, while still keeping it classy: accessories are your best friends in this case!